fernando-arancibia/PowerBi_Crop_Dashboard/README.md

 ## Bash count per zone

-This chart explain the number of bachs that was processed on the week, Indicates diferent zones where plant belong, and get a referal for the management in the greenhouse.
+This chart explains the number of bachs that were processed on the week, Indicates different zones where plants belong, and get a referral for the management of the greenhouse.

 ![image](https://user-images.githubusercontent.com/84011018/163442471-53834690-fcbb-46ff-a3a7-9628661d0923.png)

 ## 3. Pie_charts

-A general description for this charts come next.
+A general description of these charts comes next.

-+ Target compliance ratio: this chart work like indicator for the achievements of targets
++ Target compliance ratio: this chart works like an indicator for the achievements of targets
 + Viability ratio in hardening: this chart indicates how is the survival of the plants in the greenhouse.
 + Plant growth period: whit this indicator you can have a vision of the growing lapses in the greenhouse.

 ![image](https://user-images.githubusercontent.com/84011018/163442695-9fea18c5-53b1-4b87-b2c4-24ef0faa3b7a.png)

-In general the purpose of this dashboards is visualize how the production process is running and working throw the indicators described before, is a useful tool that support the process management.
+In general, the purpose of these dashboards is to visualize how the production process is running and working through the indicators described before, is a useful tool that supports the process management.

 ## Thanks for watching!